socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-12-12-what-happened-part-i.md

 To those who donated to support us and help us pay our bills, thank you, from the bottom of our hearts.
 Most of you are former staff members, some former clients and partners and one, amazing board member.
 For the whole team, but particularly for Kat and I, who are here until we turn out the lights, the way our community has shown up for us is helping to get us through a tough time.

 Quite a few of those who emailed me were curious - other CEOs suffering the slings and arrows of life as a non-profit, anxious to hear which of them were fatal to our little enterprise; people working at the same intersection of practice and policy within institutions, fighting the same battles for funding; and even donors, interested to find out what had happened.
 I promised to tell you what happened.
 Last week, I presented a very short version of this post at DC's [Fail Festival](http://failfestival.org/).
-Here is the extended radio edit, in two parts (part II will be published next Tuesday, 19 December).
+Here is the extended radio edit, in two parts (part II is [here](http://simlab.org/blog/2017/12/19/what-happened-part-ii/).).

 ![Laura at FailFest DC 2017]({{site.baseurl}}/images/Failfest10.JPG) *Presenting at FailFest DC 2017 about SIMLab's closure*